liamross/developmental/content/blog/passing-react-children/index.md

 If you are building anything other than a dead-simple React component, you will inevitably have to pass one component into another.

-For example, let's take a component which has the sole purpose of adding a label above any field passed into it.
+For example, let's take a component which has the sole purpose of adding the label _"Hey, I'm the label!"_ above any field passed into it.
 Maybe that component has a `<label>` inside, and takes the field as `children`.
 That seems fine, right?

 ```jsx
 function Label({children}) {